HDmoonSir/Finetune-RAG-Pipeline-LLM/README.md

 ```
 This script will process all `.jsonl` files found in the `data/` directory and create either `gemini_generated_qa_dataset.jsonl` or `gemini_generated_unsupervised_dataset.jsonl`.

-### 3. Model Training
+### 2. Model Fine-tuning

-Two scripts are provided for fine-tuning the model.
+Two scripts are provided for fine-tuning the `MLP-KTLim/llama-3-Korean-Bllossom-8B` model.

 #### `train_llm.py` (Standard)

-Fine-tunes the `MLP-KTLim/llama-3-Korean-Bllossom-8B` model using LoRA.
+Fine-tunes the model using LoRA.

 **Usage:**
 ```bash